 Here’s how I did it.

-How to menu plan 6 weeks at a time.
+How to menu plan for a month or more at once.

 - Take stock of what’s in your freezer already.
 I had a ham, some pork, and beef soup bones in addition to the chicken breasts and frozen meatballs I usually have.